mars0i/majure/doc/tips.md

 ====
 Marshall Abrams

-Things I've learned that are relevant to using MASON with Clojure from experimenting with different ways to implement the Students example in Clojure, and other tips.
+**Things I've learned that are relevant to using MASON with Clojure from experimenting with different ways to implement the Students example in Clojure, and other tips.**

 My goal was to see what's involved in writing a MASON simulation using only Clojure by using Clojure to rewrite the Students simulation in chapter 2 of the v18 MASON manual.
-In my "majure" git repo, there are several versions--each exploring different ways of writing the Students simulation.
+In the *majure* git repo there are several versions of Students--each exploring different ways of writing the Students simulation.

-These notes aren't intended to be self-explanatory to someone who's unfamiliar with Clojure, or unfamiliar with MASON, or even unfamiliar with Java.
-You can, of course, nevertheless use them to figure out what you want to learn more about, if you're unfamiliar with something I mention.
+These notes aren't intended to be self-explanatory to someone who's unfamiliar with Clojure or unfamiliar with MASON.

+### General

 Note that while Clojure emphasizes pure functional programming, MASON is designed for routine use of mutable data structures.
 I didn't try to